CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 You can get your license via the [License Page](/license) using your Copernica account credentials.
 If you do not have an account yet, you can create one [over here](/account/register "Create an account").
 Of course Yothalot should be aware of your license.
-On a clean installation the path to the license is is the same as the path of the [configuration file](copernica-docs:Yothalot/configuration) (i.e. `/etc/yothalot`).
+On a clean installation the path to the license is the same as the path of the [configuration file](copernica-docs:Yothalot/configuration) (i.e. `/etc/yothalot`).
 So you can install the license file in this path on each node.
 However, you can change the default path in the [configuration file](copernica-docs:Yothalot/configuration)